Offshore Trusts for Entrepreneurs

 Founders who have not yet taken outside investment have the simplest path.
 Establishing the trust before any investor agreements exist avoids the restrictions entirely.

-Costs
+What It Costs

-A Cook Islands trust costs $20,000 to $25,000 to establish and $5,800 to $10,500 per year to maintain.
-Adding a Nevis LLC brings the first-year total to roughly $25,000 to $26,000.
+A Cook Islands trust costs $20,000 to $25,000 to establish and $5,000 to $8,000 per year to maintain.
 For an entrepreneur anticipating a seven- or eight-figure exit, the cost is a fraction of what the structure protects.

-The practical floor for a Cook Islands trust is around $1 million in liquid assets.
-Entrepreneurs whose companies have not yet reached a stage where significant distributions or an exit are realistic should wait.
-The structure makes sense when liquid wealth exists or is imminent, not when all value is locked in illiquid equity with no clear path to conversion.
+The practical floor for offshore trust planning is around $1 million in total assets or $500,000 in liquidity.
+Entrepreneurs whose companies have not yet reached a stage where distributions or an exit are realistic should wait.
+The structure makes sense when liquid wealth exists or is imminent—not when all value is locked in illiquid equity with no clear path to conversion.